 The weekend is near friends.
 So time to put on some pants, run a brush through your greasy hair and start planning your weekend party!
 The last twelve months has seen the opening of so many fantastic new Adelaide bars, so whether you want a quiet couple of after work drinks, a catch up and a dance with friends or a night that would rival Courtney Love at her peak, Glam Adelaide will show you the best new bars in town and where you should head out to any night of the week.

 Tenancy 3, Ground Floor, 41 Currie Street, Adelaide.
 Another wine bar is moving onto the Adelaide scene and opening very soon.
 Each month, The Noble Gentleman will be featuring a wine of the month ensuring only the best is sampled!
-From what we’ve read this place will quickly become Adelaide’s go-to wine stop. (not yet open)
+From what we’ve read this place will quickly become Adelaide’s go-to wine stop.
+(Coming soon!)

 Torrens Riverbank.
 The first pop-up to be announced along the River Torrens this year, NEON will help you make the most of those summer nights!
 Overlooking the Adelaide Riverbank at the Adelaide Festival Centre.
 NEON is the perfect place for an afternoon drink or 3 with friends, a post-cricket stop or a big night out on the weekend!
 (11/17)